achuwilson/pydrake-manipulator-documentation/README.md

 The [```iiwa_stack```](https://github.com/IFL-CAMP/iiwa_stack) package can be used to interface IIWA fron ROS.
 It uses the Smart Servoing functionality over the KLI network interface.

 The ROSJava nodes running on the robot as a Sunrise RobotApplication sends data and receives commands from a ROS master running on the external PC.
-The [wiki](https://github.com/IFL-CAMP/iiwa_stack/wiki) provides detailed instructions on getting ROS working
+The [wiki](https://github.com/IFL-CAMP/iiwa_stack/wiki) provides detailed instructions on getting ROS workinggit@github.com:achuwilson/pydrake-manipulator-docs.giter```

-## **Drake Concepts**

-[Drake](https://drake.mit.edu/)is a C++ toolbox which can be used to model dynamical systems, solve mathematical problems and include multibody kinematics and dynamics.
-It also has a Python interface which is used exclusively in this document.

-Drake uses an a network of systems which are interconnected through input and output ports.

-## **Drake drivers**
-The [Drake IIWA Driver](https://github.com/RobotLocomotion/drake-iiwa-driver) allows for the interfacing of IIWA with Drake.
-This requires mainly two steps
- - Creating the Java Application
- - Compiling the ```kuka_driver```
 ### **Drake IIWA Java Application**
  The Java application has to be compiled with the Kuka Sunrise Workbench and uploaded to the robot.
 The application opens an FRI connection to which the ```kuka_driver``` running on an external computer connects to.